(work in progress – kids woke up before I was done but I wanted to share what I had, updates will come)

 GitHub and Bitbucket are two commercial services which provide source code management (SCM).
 This means they’re meant to keep your code files safe and organized, and keep a history of your changes.
 You can use this history to make something work, commit that working file, then screw it all up on your device trying something new, then be able to retrieve a previous version.
 Because of the version history, you’ll sometimes hear these called “version control systems”, or just “VCS”.

 Both GitHub (GH) and Bitbucket (BB) offer free plans with both public (for sharing) and private (because sometimes my code is embarrassingly bad when I’m tinkering) repositories.
-Either one is a good choice, and they offer very similar features.
-Either one is a good choice for you, but GitHub is a lot more popular in the open source world.
+They both offer very similar features, either one is a good choice for you, but GitHub is a lot more popular in the open source world.
+I used Bitbucket for my personal work for a long time, but the popularity of other projects made GitHub my main system now.

 I’m going to really simplify what you new RPi hackers need to know.
 Some of the features are meant for teams of developers who automatically want to push code to a cloud computing environment and run all kinds of tests, while you’re just trying to get an LED to light up when you push a button.
 Bottom line–you won’t need a lot of what GH and BB offer for a long, long while, if ever.

 First and foremost is understanding a little code management strategy.
 Both GH and BB offer unlimited repositories, so make use of that.
 At its most basic, think of a repository as a main folder for your work.
-If you get the LED to light up, and want to now try making a buzzer sound, you wouldn’t put those in the same folder–you should separate the two.
-You’d then make a separate repository (“repo” for short) for each project.
-To get started you might copy the code from the LED project into your buzzer project, and that’s cool.
+If you get the LED to light up, and want to now try making a buzzer sound, you wouldn’t put those in the same folder on your RPi–you should separate the two.
+You’d then make a corresponding separate repository (“repo” for short) for each project in GH or BB.
+To get started you might copy the code from the LED project into your buzzer project, and that’s cool, but you’d still keep the two things separate.

 When you need a new repo, there are two ways to get started.
 If you’ve already started your project, your workflow would look like this (and I’ll explain a little more below):